A journey through maps

 Maps questions answered

-Drawn from our collection of more than two million maps and atlases, together the maps in the exhibition explore the answers to common questions:
+Drawn from our collection of more than two million maps and atlases, together the maps in the exhibition explored the answers to common questions:

 - Why is north at the top?